bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Font Size Animate to 24px"
   alt="Font Size Animate to 24px." />

-Because we&apos;re getting on and we grow text.
-It&apos;s always good to copy and paste just to make sure you&apos;re getting exactly the right thing, and then we&apos;ll do click parentheses and a semicolon.
+<p>Because we&apos;re getting on and we grow text.
+It&apos;s always good to copy
+and paste just to make sure you&apos;re getting exactly the right thing, and then we&apos;ll do click parentheses and a semicolon.
 That click handler will run when we click on grow text.
 Then we&apos;re going to come in your add a function that runs when we click on that, on secret square braces.
-I want curly braces.
+I want curly braces.</p>

-Move that down and then once again, I&apos;m going to go get my box, pound box inside quotes there.
+<p>Move that down and then once again, I&apos;m going to go get my box, pound
+box inside quotes there.
 I&apos;m going to run the animate.
 The custom animate function here and again, we&apos;re going to pass in with curly braces, not square brackets, curly braces and object.
 What are we going to do here?
 We&apos;re going to do font in quotes.
-No, this one looks like this.
+No, this one looks like this.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 191. example 4 - font size (114) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">